 PREFACE 1

 BASIC KNOWLEDGE RELATING TO RADIOACTIVITY AND EXPOSURE TO RADIATION 3

 INTRODUCTION 4

 SUMMARY 7

-1. THE CONTINUOUS RADIOLOGICAL MONITORING OF THE TERRITORY: THE TELERA
+1. THE CONTINUOUS RADIOLOGICAL MONITORING OF THE TERRITORY: THE TELERAL

 NETWORK 8

 1.1 OBJECTIVES OF THE NETWORK 8

 1.2 TELERAD: RADIOLOGICAL INSTRUMENT 8

-1.3 TELERAD: METEOROLOGICAL INSTRUMENT -11 -12
+1.3 TELERAD: METEOROLOGICAL INSTRUMENT 11 12

 2. UNDERSTANDING THE TERRITORIAL RADIOLOGICAL MONITORING PROGRAMME 13

 2.1 ORIGIN OF THE RADIOACTIVITY MEASURED IN BELGIUM 13

 2.2 LEGAL AND REGULATORY FRAMEWORK 14

 2.2.1 National legal framework 14

-2.2.2 International legal framework])])
+2.2.2 International legal framework 13 16

-2.3 THE PROGRAMME FOR THE RADIOLOGICAL MONITORING OF THE TERRITORY 10 10
+2.5 THE EXCORAMINE FOR THE RADIOLOGICAL MONTORING OF THE TERRITORIA 10 19

-2.4 DESCRIPTION OF THE TERRITORIAL RADIOLOGICAL MONITORING NETWORK 19

-2.4.2 Vectors of transfer of monitored radioactivity 23
+2.4.1 The main lines of the network

+2.4.1 The main lines of the network 23

 The basin of the Meuse and the Sambre 23

 The basin of the Scheldt and the Nete 24

-The maritime zone: Belgian littoral 26
+The maritime zone: Belgian littoral -26

-The reference zone: the region of Brussels capital 27
+The reference zone: the region of Brussels capital 27 27

-The food chain: drinking water, milk and foodstuffs Monitoring discharges from nuclear sites -27
+Monitoring discharges from nuclear sites 28

-Monitoring discharges from hactear states $\frac{28}{29}$
+Monitoring discharges from NORM-industries 29

-3. THE BASIN OF THE MEUSE AND THE SAMBRE 30
+3. THE BASIN OF THE MEUSE AND THE SAMBRE

-3.1 ATMOSPHERIC RADIOACTIVITY
+3.1 ATMOSPHERIC RADIOACTIVITY 31

-3.2 RADIOACTIVITY OF THE SOILS 33
+3.2 RADIOACTIVITY OF THE SOILS

-3.3 RIVER RADIOACTIVITY 36

 4. THE BASIN OF THE NETE AND THE SCHELDT 40

-4.1 ATMOSPHERIC RADIOACTIVITY
+4.1 ATMOSPHERIC RADIOACTIVITY 41

-4.2 RADIOACTIVITY OF THE SOIL 42
+4.2 RADIOACTIVITY OF THE SOIL

 4.3 RIVER RADIOACTIVITY 43

 5. THE MARITIME ZONE: THE BELGIAN COASTAL REGION 48

 5.1 RADIOACTIVITY OF THE ATMOSPHERE 49

 5.2 RADIOACTIVITY OF THE SOIL 49

 5.3 RADIOACTIVITY OF THE MARINE ENVIRONMENT 51

-6. THE REFERENCE ZONE 53
+6. THE REFERENCE ZONE : THE REGION OF BRUSSELS CAPITAL 53

-6.1 ATMOSPHERIC RADIOACTIVITY 53
+6.1 ATMOSPHERIC RADIOACTIVITY - 00 53

 6.2 RADIOACTIVITY OF THE SOIL 54

+-

 7. THE FOOD CHAIN: DRINKING WATER, MILK AND FOODSTUFFS 56

-7. THE FOOD CHAIN: DRINKING WATER, WILK AND FOODSTOFFS
+7.1 RADIOACTIVITY OF DRINKING WATER 57

+7.1.2 Radiological state of groundwater in Belgium 50 60

-7.1 RADIOACTIVITY OF MILK 5/ 59
+7.2 RADIOACTIVITY OF MILK

-7.3 RADIOACTIVITY OF FOODSTUFFS
+7.3 RADIOACTIVITY OF FOODSTUFFS 63

-7.4 RADIOACTIVITY OF CONTROL MEALS
+7.4 RADIOACTIVITY OF CONTROL MEALS 65

-8. MONITORING DISCHARGES FROM NUCLEAR SITES AND NORM INDUSTRIES 64
+8. MONITORING DISCHARGES FROM NUCLEAR SITES AND NORM INDUSTRIES 66

-8.1 LIQUID DISCHARGES OF NUCLEAR INSTALLATIONS
+8.1 LIQUID DISCHARGES OF NUCLEAR INSTALLATIONS 00 66

-8.1.1 Nuclear power stations 03 65
+8.1.1 Nuclear power stations

-8.1.2 Other nuclear sites 66
+8.1.2 Other nuclear sites 68

-8.1.3 Electrabel data on nuclear power stations 68
+8.1.3 Electrabel data on nuclear power stations

-8.2 NORM-INDUSTRIES AND HISTORICALLY CONTAMINATED SITES 68
+8.2 NORM-INDUSTRIES AND HISTORICALLY CONTAMINATED SITES

-8.2.1 Sites related to the phosphate industry 69
+8.2.1 Sites related to the phosphate industry 72 72

-8.2.1.1 Sites related to the activities of TESSENDERLO CHEMIE nv -69

-8.2.1.2 Sites related to the activities of PRAYON sa -70 71
+8.2.1.2 Sites related to the activities of PRAYON sa 72 73

-8.2.1.5 The site of the former KHODIA CHEMIE in Greni
+8.2.1.3 The site of the former RHODIA CHEMIE in Ghent 74

-8.2.2.1 Discharge water of NORM industrial activities 71
+8.2.2 Other NORM-sites 74

-8.2.2.2 Measurements of groundwater and leachate of landfills 72
+8.2.2.1 Measurements of groundwater and leachate of landfills 74

+8.2.2.2 Varia 75

-8.2.3 Other contaminated historical sites: sites linked to the former radium extraction activities in Olen 73
+0.2.3 Other contaminated historical sues: sues unked to the Jormer radium extraction activities in Olen

-9. OVERALL CONCLUSIONS 75
+9. OVERALL CONCLUSIONS 78